Who Pays if You’re in an Accident in a Company Car?

 Fault & Car Accidents

-Of course, your employer is not vicariously liable unless you are at fault for the crash.
-Typically, drivers are at fault when they make some mistake that leads to a collision, such as speeding, failing to yield, or driving distracted.
+Your employer is not vicariously liable unless you are at fault for the crash.
+Drivers are typically at fault when they make a mistake that leads to a collision, such as speeding, failing to yield, or driving distracted.
 Nevada recognizes comparative fault, as found in NRS 41.141, which means that two or more parties could share the blame for a wreck.

 Criminal Actions & Vicarious Liability

-Receiving Compensation when You Are the Victim
+Receiving Compensation as a Victim

 Determining Fault & Vicarious Liability

-Protect Yourself—Contact Naqvi Injury Law Today
+Contact Naqvi Injury Law Today